jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 This process continues until there are no additional function calls nested within the other function calls.

-Then the interpreter executes the function whose stack frame is on top, removes and discards that stack frame, and continues executing functions and removing frames until every function call has been executed.
+Then the interpreter executes the function whose stack frame is on top and returns its value, removes and discards that stack frame, and continues executing functions, returning their values, and removing frames until every function call has been executed.
 The process of removing and discarding a stack frame is called *popping* off the stack.

 Eventually the interpreter gets back to the global stack frame, and then it continues executing code in the global execution context.
 When it encounters another function call, it begins the process again.